Featured Image: Prison. Turns out, it’s legal to escape it in Germany.

 Don’t get too excited, though, because there is some fine print that the rebels have a tendency to overlook.
 That huge fine print is the difference between the right to have freedom and the right to seek freedom.
 Anyone has the right to seek freedom, in this case escaping prison, but nobody has the right to have freedom, which means that escapees are still subject to:

 - Further Apprehension: If you escape prison in a country where it’s legal to do so, that doesn’t mean your sentence goes away.
 You can still be recaptured and put back into prison.
 The legalisation of prison escape only means that the authorities cannot add extra time to your sentence for escaping prison.
-That’s it.
 The government does not absolve you of past guilt if you successfully escape prison.

 - Breaking Prison Rules: Even though it’s legal to escape prison, it’s still a violation of prison regulation, which means that you are less likely to be approved for parole.
 And the most important caveat…